 - Third, the campaign has heightened awareness of PFLAG of the Ozarks among the general public that drives daily past the highly visible billboards.

-In 2013, PFLAG of the Ozarks won the Chapter Advocacy Award from PFLAG National for our Billboard Campaigns.
+In 2013, PFLAG Springfield won the Chapter Advocacy Award from PFLAG National for our Billboard Campaigns.

 In 2017, the Chapter Advocacy Award was inducted into the Ozarks Gay and Lesbian Archive.